Rogo Darius

 Hand crafting

-Most things that I'll code (including the HTML for this website) are hand crafted deliberately because I learnt early on not to: take shortcuts, use templates, or copy & paste code snippets.
+Most things that I'll code (including the HTML for this website) are hand crafted deliberately.
+I learnt early on not to: take shortcuts, use templates, or copy & paste code snippets.
 This approach has allowed me to excel in my profession and ensure reliability in my work as well as create consistency in my APIs and user interfaces through an overarching understanding of everything involved.
-The more buttons I've pressed, the more I control, so the more I can rely on without being subject to issues with 3rd party libraries or flaky open source projects.
+The more buttons I've pressed, the more I control, so the more I can rely on without being subject to bugs in 3rd party libraries or flaky open source projects.

 If I've written basically all of the code in a project, it'll only have as many bugs as I created; but if I pull in someone else's library, I inherit all their bugs along with it. - No thanks :)